ARION

 The lioness looked up.
 “It didn’t even occur to me that it might have only affected us,” she mused.

 “There is no way to know at this time.
 Captain Robeson noted that on our journey to 51 Peg, we passed within a few light-years of Iota Pegasi, a childless spectroscopic binary star that makes up one of the primaries of the Pegasus constellation.
 He speculates that whatever type of radiation that triggered the changes may have originated there.
 It is the only other stellar object we have come close to on our flight plan, but it being the root cause is nothing more than speculation.
 However, while we have no supporting evidence of this, I presume to agree with the captain to its possibility.
-This bit of conjecture was a last-moment addition to our transmission, so if Earth sends subsequent vessels out to us, they might be well to alter course to avoid traveling anywhere near Iota since we have no way of countering the effects our ship has encountered.
+This bit of conjecture was a last-moment addition to our transmission, so if Earth later decides to send subsequent vessels out to us, they might be well to alter course to avoid traveling anywhere near Iota since we have no way of countering the effects our ship has encountered.
 It will add extra travel time, but if it is expected and included in mission flight plans, all cryo sleep times can be adjusted.”

 Kate frowned, which made her feline features look incredibly sad.
 “In the decades we’ve been away, Earth could have already sent dozens of ships to other stars in all directions.
 The phenomenon may not be limited to Iota and may be more common in interstellar space than we know.”